 Learn more about keeping slugs out of your garden by natural means.

-- Pick fully ripened strawberries as soon as possible by sniping the stem.
+- Pick fully ripened strawberries as soon as possible by snipping the stems.
 Pulling the berry from the plant may damage it, so resist the urge!

 - If birds are stealing your ripe berries before you get to pick them, consider using bird netting as a row cover to protect the ripening fruit.

-- Ripe berries will be kept for 4 to 5 days in the fridge if they last that long.
-Whole strawberries also freeze very well and are great for making freezer jam, smoothies, or sauce.
+- Ripe berries can be kept in the fridge for 4 to 5 days (unless you eat them sooner).
+Whole strawberries also freeze very well and are great for making freezer jam, strawberry smoothies, or strawberry sauce.

 Fall